jjlumagbas/MazeSolver/README.md

 Make a maze with a dead end and test this algorithm on that!

+### Our implementation: recursive backtrack

+We'll implement our solution recursively (see `MazeSolver.markPathToEnd()`).

+In our implementation, to step forward to the next square, call the function recursively, passing the next square.
+Backtracking happens while the recursion unwinds.

+Backtracking can also be done using a stack, instead of recursion, but I think this is a more straightforward approach.
+YMMV.

 ### Agenda implementation

 In our implementation, we've kept our Agenda abstract (an interface), so we can focus on just Agenda operations in our solution, but then implement two types of Agendas: a queue version and a stack version.